noftaly/cloudmapper/README.md

 ### Create a CloudMapper account

 Duplicate the `./config.json.demo` file and rename it to `./config.json`, at the root of this project.
-Fill in your account ID and your account name.
+Fill in your account ID and your account name (you don't really care about the rest, leave it as is).

 ### Install dependencies